bmwcarit/joynr/wiki/multiple-backends.md

 * Javascript: [JavaScript Developer Guide](wiki/javascript.md#building-a-proxy)

-## Known limitations of multiple backends support in joynr
+## Known limitations and issues of multiple backends support in joynr

+### Mqtt Status Metrics are broken for multiple backends (Java/JEE)

+The joynr status metrics for MQTT (Java, JEE) are broken if multiple backends are configured:
+The MQTT connection status for every backend is reported to the same status receiver.
+The different connections are not distinguished in the status receiver.
+I.e., ConnectionStatus.CONNECTED does not mean that the CC is connected to all configured backends and ConnectionStatus.NOT_CONNECTED does not mean that the CC is disconnected from all backends.

+Status metrics will be fixed in an upcoming release.

 ### Diamond discovery